-Callus is the bodies defense mechanism, when there is repeated friction over a particular are of the foot.
+Callus is the bodies defense mechanism, when there is friction over a particular are of the foot.
 The body will form diffused yellow hardening of skin to protect the area.
 However in doing so it can in fact cause more pressure and pain if left to form too long.

 Callus on the feet is known as ‘plantar callus’ or hyperkeratosis which can become quite painful, resulting in healthy tissue breakdown and underlying wounds.